praveenRI007/Machine-learning-001/README.md

 # Machine-learning
-consists of 2 projects :1.MNIST digit recognition 2.Movies review detection using BERT trained from IMDB reviews
+consists of 2 projects :1.Life expectancy analysis using UCI repository 2.Movies review detection using BERT trained from IMDB reviews